H e a d of A t h e n a f r o m O l y m p i a

 This head of Athena is made of terracotta.

-The numerous fragments found together let us suppose that this fragment
+The numerous fragments found together let us suppose that this fragment was part of an offering that contained several characters.

 A florid diadem crowns the snails carefully arranged in the forehead.